driessenslucas/researchproject/README.md

 3. **CARLA**

    - **Website:** [CARLA](https://carla.org/)
-   - **Details:** CARLA is a comprehensive platform for autonomous driving systems' development, training, and validation.
+   - **Description:** CARLA is a comprehensive platform for autonomous driving systems' development, training, and validation.
 It provides open-source code, protocols, and digital assets.
    - **Reason for Exclusion:** CARLA's focus on autonomous driving systems, as opposed to RF-cars, makes it less suitable for this specific project.

 4. **OpenAI Gym**

    - **Website:** [OpenAI Gym](https://gym.openai.com/)
-   - **Details:** This toolkit is designed for the development and comparison of reinforcement learning algorithms.
+   - **Description:** This toolkit is designed for the development and comparison of reinforcement learning algorithms.
 It's known for its ease of use in creating custom environments.
    - **Reason for Selection:** Familiarity from Advanced AI coursework and the flexibility to create custom environments make OpenAI Gym an ideal choice.
 Its simplicity and focus on reinforcement learning align well with the project's objectives, particularly in SIM2REAL transfer.

 5. **ISAAC Gym**